-When Rachel’s daughter moved to a house in the Bethany neighborhood, where Rachel now lives, Rachel started thinking about finding a home there too.
-“I always used to come through here dropping off her groceries,” Rachel said, “and I saw them working on this nice house, and I said “Oh, if I could get that house, it would be a nice home for Christmas”.
+When Rachel’s daughter moved to a house in the Bethany neighborhood in Kansas City, Kansas, Rachel started thinking about finding a home there too.
+“I always used to come through here dropping off her groceries,” Rachel said, “and I saw them working on this nice house, and I said “Oh, if I could get that house, it would be a nice home for Christmas.”

-When signs were placed in the yard and the house was on the market, Rachel’s daughter prompted her to apply.
-Rachel strongly doubted her eligibility, but she contacted CHWC and applied the next day.
-To her surprise, she was approved to rent the home, which is part of CHWC’s lease-to-purchase program (House to Home).
+When signs were placed in the yard and the house was on the market as part of House to Home, a lease-to-purchase program offered by CHWC, Rachel’s daughter encouraged her to apply.
+Rachel doubted her eligibility, but she contacted CHWC and applied the next day.
+To her surprise, she was approved.

 “When COVID-19 hit,” Rachel explains, “It was really a strange and sad situation.
-A lot of people were struggling”.
-Rachel went on to describe how at first it was hard to put food on the table, continue to buy necessities, and pay rent.
-Through CHWC and the generosity of many donors who contributed to COVID-19 funds, she was able to access support to help pay her bills and feed her family.
+A lot of people were struggling.”
+Rachel went on to describe how, at first, it was hard to put food on the table, continue to buy necessities, and pay rent.
+Through CHWC, she was able to access three months’ worth of rent assistance to continue paying her bills.